ESSENTIALS OF DIAGNOSIS

 |Fall || || |

 |Vertebrobasilar transient ischemic attack ||Left subclavian steal syndrome || |

 A. Reflex or Neurally Mediated Syncope (NMS)

 A heterogeneous group of disorders consisting of vasovagal syncope, situational syncope, carotid sinus hypersensitivity, and others is generally considered as reflex or neurally mediated syncope (NMS).
 Although the provoking stimuli may differ, they share a common final pathway characterized by hypotension and vasodilatation with relative or absolute bradycardia.
-This is thought to be related to an abrupt withdrawal of sympathetic tone and increase in parasympathetic ...
+This is thought to be related to an abrupt withdrawal of sympathetic tone and increase ...